digiltd/oh-rtd-test/my.openHAB-Persistence.md

-You can persist your events and data in my.openHAB cloud.
+**[my.openHAB.org](http://my.openhab.org) is a cloud service provided to you by openHAB and is well worth having a look at.
+After installing and registering, you can send Items and Events to the cloud where you can view them on the site.**

+Whilst that is not the most exciting thing in the world, it does then allow you to have access to your openHAB installation outside of your network via the iOS and Android apps without having to open up your home network.

+It also allows you to connect to IFTTT and all the hundreds of channels they offer.
+Including IFTTT's own very handy [Maker Channel](https://ifttt.com/maker).
+Which essentially gives you a REST API through IFTTT into OpenHAB.
+Again without having to set up the network and port forwarding yourself.

+### Installation and registration

-First signup at [my.openhab.org](http://my.openhab.org) and follow the docs to install and setup.
+First signup at [my.openhab.org](http://my.openhab.org) and follow the docs to install the binding, register and configure your setup.

+### Configuring the .persist file

-Then configure a my.openHAB persistence a `myopenhab.persist` file, defining the policy to store your data.
+Create a file called `myopenhab.persist` in your persistence folder, and define the policy to store your data.

-You will then be able to see all items status changes in your event log and current item state in items section.
+The policy on the my.openHAB site

-Example (for all items):
+The example on the my.openHAB site (for all items):

     Strategies {
         default = everyChange